News & Research

 ADHD in Women: Why It Gets Missed for Decades

-The average woman with ADHD is diagnosed at 36 — nearly 25 years after her male peers.
-It's not that the symptoms aren't there.
+The average woman with ADHD is diagnosed at 36, nearly 25 years after her male peers.
+It is not that the symptoms are not there.

 ADHD in WomenInattentive ADHD